(320 ILCS 20/2)

 approval by the Department on Aging to receive and assess reports of

 alleged or suspected abuse, neglect, or financial exploitation.
+A provider agency is also referenced as a "designated agency" in this Act.

 (i) "Regional administrative agency" means any public or nonprofit